 “We recently launched an HR BOT to answer the top 30 benefits questions we’ve received over the last four years.
 Part of the launch included a feedback button so we can continuously improve.
 Although it was a soft launch, I am already hearing positive comments about the ease of use and the immediate responsiveness.”

+Hopefully, we have helped unravel some of the mysteries behind AI and machine learning.
 At FlexGenius, you can take advantage of these brilliant technologies to save time on: